Thomas Liao

 Thomas Liao (22 March 1910 - 9 May 1986) was a Taiwanese independence activist and founding leader of the Republic of Taiwan Provisional Government.

 Early life, education, and military service

 Thomas Liao was born in present-day Xiluo, Yunlin County, on 22 March 1910, to a wealthy Presbyterian family of Hakka descent.
-His birth name 廖溫義 (Liào Wēnyì, Liāu Un-gī) was later changed to 廖文毅 (Liào Wényì, Liāu Bûn-gī).
+His birth name 廖溫義 (Liào Wēnyì, Liāu Un-gī) was later changed to 廖文毅 (Liào Wényì, Liāu Bûn-gē).
 Liao finished his secondary education in Kyoto, Japan, then enrolled at the University of Nanking to study mechanical engineering.
 Liao earned graduate degrees in the United States, completing a master's at the University of Michigan and a doctorate in chemical engineering at Ohio State University.
 He married an American, and his children were raised in the United States.
 After obtaining his Ph.D. in 1935, Liao taught at National Chekiang University.
 Soon after the Second Sino-Japanese War began, Liao joined the National Revolutionary Army Ordnance Corps with the rank of colonel.